Chart Color Schemes

 The level of cultural diversity witnessed in Beveridge was found to be above average when compared nationally for a number of language and cultural background related metrics

-Beveridge, surveyed in June 2016, had a population with 25.6% born overseas and 27.3% speaking languages other than English at home.
-Christianity was the predominant religion, accounting for 45.4%.
-The 'Other' religious category comprised 8.0%, higher than Greater Melbourne's average of 2.3%.
+Beveridge had a higher cultural diversity than most local markets, with 25.6% of its population born overseas and 27.3% speaking a language other than English at home.
+Christianity was the predominant religion in Beveridge, making up 45.4% of its population.
+However, the 'Other' category comprised 8.0%, substantially higher than Greater Melbourne's average of 2.3%.

 Frequently Asked Questions - Diversity